Use Langflow as an MCP server

 -

-Flow Name: Enter a name thats makes it clear what the flow does.
+Tool Name: Enter a name that makes it clear what the flow does when used as a tool by an agent.

 -

-Flow Description: Enter a description that accurately describes the specific action(s) the flow performs.
+Tool Description: Enter a description that accurately describes the specific actions the flow performs.

 -